AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-04-Image_Analysis.md

 But, why is Image segmentation so important?

-By segmenting an image into distinct regions, it provides us the opportunity to perform targeted analysis of the regions and in turn facilitates specific feature extraction.
+- By segmenting an image into distinct regions, it provides us the opportunity to perform targeted analysis of the regions and in turn facilitates specific feature extraction.
+- By isolating objects, accurate identification and classification can be carried out.
+This proves useful for autonomous vehicle applications.
+- Used for delineation of anatomical structures and tumors in the medical imagings.

 ## Control of Environment